matyasjay/campingsite/README.md

 **Latest Uploaded Version: [Roblox.com](https://www.roblox.com/games/117153514135869/Camping)**

-This repository is a full-game setup for Roblox Studio using [Rojo](https://github.com/rojo-rbx/rojo).
+This repository is a fully managed setup for Roblox Studio using [Rojo](https://github.com/rojo-rbx/rojo).
 It includes all assets, scripts, models, and tools that make up the game environment.

 > [!NOTE]